 I’ve had two periods of maternity leave and returning to work after having a baby doesn’t get easier the second time!
 I did do a little freelance work during my maternity leave, supported by my wonderful family, and my book, Shortcuts to Success, was published.
 But after that it was time to take it up a gear and get back to work properly.
 I learned a lot about how to make the transition back to the workplace as smooth as possible for everyone involved.

 Whether you’re planning to return to work soon or you’ve just started your maternity leave and are thinking ahead about how to make the transition back to the office easier, these tips will help you manage your work and your colleagues, and balance your new responsibilities at home.

-Here are my 5 tips for returning to work as a project manager after maternity leave or a career break.
+Here are my 5 tips for returning to work after maternity leave or a career break.